Summary

 How To Import Shopify Data To Google Sheets

 This article shows two options on how to import Shopify orders to Google Sheets.
-Option 1 is using a Google Sheets add-on.
+Option 1 is using a Google Sheets extension.
 Option 2 is using a 3rd party integration tool.
 No required coding skills.

-Option 1: Google Sheets Add-On
+Option 1: Google Sheets Extension

-Installing The Google Sheets Add-on
+Installing The Google Sheets Extension

 1 – Go to your Google Drive workspace.